paulohpf/udacity_quizapp/README.md

 - View items: Checkboxes, radio buttons and EditText.

 # Description
-- 4 Question's quizz about Star Trek
+- 4 Question's quiz about Star Trek
 - It had to contain radio buttons, checkboxes and EditText
 - Final score is shown with a Toast